mankah/Capstone/README.md

 ## Business Problem
-A non-profit wants to see the factors that determine if any individual has recieved either the H1N1 vaccine or the Flu Vaccine.
+A non-profit wants to see the factors that determine if an individual has received either the H1N1 vaccine or the flu vaccine.

 ## Data
 The Data was collected from Driven Data[1](#sources) and contained 34 rows of information about an individual and two separate target columns that contained if an individual had received the H1N1 vaccine and/or the Flu vaccine.
 Some of the columns contained information that was represented as random character strings and three columns had about half their information missing.
 I dropped the three columns that had about half of their data missing and for the other columns imputed the most frequent value.